 Combination wormers are also available containing lvermectin and Praziquantel also available a combination of Moxidectin and Praziquantel.
 These products offer great convenience at times when tapeworm treatment is required along with routine worming.

-Use your selected group during a 12-18 month period with particular emphasis to rotation during the grazing season.
+If there are reasons for routine worming on a continual basis use your selected group during a 12-18 month period with particular emphasis to rotation during the grazing season.
 The gazing season is basically the summer months and although your selection of products may well be based on an an annual selection it is the grazing season when particular attention should be paid to rotation of the active ingredients.
 Out side of the grazing season are the occasions when specific worming products should be used for tactical equine worming.
 Change your selected group annually to a different chemical group so that your stock does not build up a resistance to wormer use.
-Also you must consider the use of faecal egg counts to help with deciding when, if and what to treat with.
+Also you must consider the use of faecal worm egg egg counts and tapewormer tests to help with deciding when, if and what to treat with.

 There has been evidence of a resistance building to products in the Benzimidazole group in certain areas so it is best to take expert advice before relying on products within that group to control worm burden.